medialab/gazouilloire/README.md

 ```

-However:
+Please note that:
-- Sorting by "id" is not possible
+- Sorting by "id" is not possible.
-- Sorting by other id fields such as user_id or
+- Sorting by other id fields such as "user_id" or "retweeted_id" will sort these fields in
+alphabetical order (100, 101, 1000, 99) and not numerical.
+- Sorting by several fields may strongly increase export time.

 ### Write into a file
 By default, the `export` command writes in stdout.
 You can also use the -o option to write into a file: